-When 1st Lieutenant Cecil Bolton found his men pinned down by excessive machine gun and mortar fire, he simply did what he perceived was his duty as a leader.
-Setting on with his task, he was oblivious to the fact that, by the time he returned, he had committed one of the most remarkable gallant acts of leadership in the war.
+It’s a common theme among Medal of Honor recipients that they have no idea they’re earning one in the middle of their gallant actions.
+When 1st Lt.
+Cecil Bolton found his men pinned down by excessive machine gun and mortar fire, he simply did what he perceived was his duty as a leader.
+Setting on with his task, he was oblivious to the fact that, by the time he returned, he’d have committed one of the most remarkable gallant acts of leadership in the Second World War.

 When the nation came under attack, despite being well into his 30s, Bolton didn’t hesitate to answer the call.
-In July of 1942, Bolton joined the United States Army with little idea he would emerge from the war as a national hero.
+In July 1942, he joined the US Army with little idea he would emerge from the conflict as a national hero.

-Cecil Bolton had just led his men across the Mark River in the Netherlands in the dark of night when two German machine guns located their position.
-The enemy fire was remarkably accurate and began to take their toll on the men of E Company.
+Cecil Bolton had just led his men across the Mark, in the dark of night, when two German machine guns located their position.
+The enemy fire was remarkably accurate and began to take its toll on the men of E Company.
 Making matters worse, the area in which they were pinned down began to be rocked by accurate and pre-set artillery fire.

 Somehow able to regain the strength to walk, Bolton had a stubborn determination to give violence back to the enemy.
-He organized a two-man bazooka team that was taken on a volunteer basis given the risk of action.
+He organized a two-man bazooka team that was taken on a volunteer basis, given the risk of action.
 He then proceeded to wade through freezing waters to reach the enemy undetected.

-On their return, Bolton was again the recipient of enemy fire that struck him in the legs.
-Now unable to walk at all, Bolton refused to allow himself to be the cause of his men’s deaths.
-He ordered them to return without him over their objections, and they reluctantly left him.
-Bolton, as it turns out, decided he wasn’t quite ready to die.
-Alone and under fire, he crawled his way back to friendly lines.
-Upon reaching relative safety, he finally collapsed.
-He eventually passed away at the young age of 56 and is now buried in Fort Sam Houston National Cemetery.
-Military history will forever record the fact that while the Germans took out his legs, they simply couldn’t keep Cecil Bolton down.
+On their return, Bolton was, again, the recipient of enemy fire that struck his legs.
+Now unable to walk at all, he refused to allow himself to be the cause of his men’s deaths.
+Over their objections, he ordered them to return without him and they reluctantly left him behind.

+While German fire ended his combat experience in World War II, Bolton proved he still had a little fight left in him.
+He went on to serve once more, this time reaching the rank of colonel.
+He eventually passed away at the young age of 56, and is buried in Fort Sam Houston National Cemetery in San Antonio, Texas.
+Military history will forever record the fact that, while the Germans took out his legs, they simply couldn’t keep Cecil Bolton down.